colinDietrich/hackaton_pasqal/README.md

 - **Classical Solver (GLPK)**: Used `GLPK` in the `pulp` package to get an idea of the optimal MIS for a graph.
 - **QUBO Reformulation**: We reformulated the problem as a QUBO (Quadratic Unconstrained Binary Optimization) problem, making it easier to map onto the NAQC register.
 - **Pulse Optimization**: To align the system's Hamiltonian with our cost function, we optimized pulse parameters based on [this paper](https://arxiv.org/abs/2202.09372).
 - **Detuning Map Channel**: We tested applying a detuning map where each qubit’s detuning is proportional to the population it covers.
-Although this didn't improve results, we documented it as part of the process.

 ## Final Solution

 Our final approach combines simulated annealing with NAQC’s strength in finding independent sets.
-Starting from a random grid layout, simulated annealing generates new layouts at each iteration.
+Starting from a random grid layout, simulated annealing generates new grid layouts at each iteration.
 The NAQC then calculates the MIS for each layout, accelerating what would normally be a slow process.
 We continue this loop until reaching a target or max number of iterations.

+## Other Approach

+To compute the Maximum Weighted Independent Set (MWIS) of a graph, we use the Variational Quantum Annealing Algorithm (VQAA) to optimize individual atom detunings (through a detuning map channel) and global pulse parameters (in the Rydberg global channel).
+While the algorithm accurately determines the MWIS, we are constrained by the number of atoms we can simulate (up to 12).
+Consequently, results depend significantly on the initial grid parameters; without pre-optimization, population coverage reflects the quality of this grid.
+Due to these limitations, this method was not selected as our final solution.
+However, with the ability to simulate a larger number of atoms (up to 200), this approach could be applied to a finer grid, achieving a well-covered MWIS solution.
+Alternatively, a fine grid with many points could be divided into 12-atom subdomains, allowing individual optimization within each subdomain and then combining results to cover the entire grid comprehensivel.

 ---